tbeehoon/todo-app/Readme.md

-## 6. Setup .gitignore
+### 1.6.
+Setup .gitignore

-Add a `.gitignore` file in the root of the project to exclude files and folders not required in version control:
+Add a `.gitignore` file in the root of the project to exclude files and folders not required in version control.
+Some examples of items to include:

 ```
 # dependencies